 2. Steiner P4Xi 1x-4x24mm Riflescope

 The American made Steiner P4Xi glass and image quality is top notch.
 It’s crisp and clear on all magnification.
 Plus, it works very well with both eyes open on 1x much like a red dot.
 This means unlimited field of view and eye relief.

 The P3TR reticle functions well at drawing your eyes.
 It’s thicker on the outside and becomes thinner once closer to the center.
 Furthermore this reticle can be illuminated with 11 power settings.
 It’s daylight bright and has 2 power level being night vision compatible.
-Between each power settings are off positions, making it very easy to turn on and off at the predetermined brightness level.
+Between each power setting are off positions, making it very easy to turn on and off at the predetermined brightness level.
 And in the event that the battery dies, you can still see the black reticle.

 There are Civilians and Law Enforcement version.
 The difference is just the built in throw lever on the magnification ring in Law Enforcement version.
 For me, the zoom ring is smooth enough to adjust with your fingers but a throw lever really makes it easy to adjust on the fly.